 Another useful feature: luggage tags, which can be used to identify your bags in an emergency.
 While standalone luggage tags are worth a look, straps with integrated address cards can save you some money.

-A splash of color can help you identify your bags at a distance, which could shorten your time at the baggage claim.
+Bright colors can help you identify your bags at a distance, which could shorten your time at the baggage claim.
 As every traveler knows, the less time spent waiting to grab luggage, the better.

 With that said, luggage straps are available in a variety of styles and colors, so if you can’t find anything you like from one manufacturer, keep looking.
 Style isn’t the most important consideration, but it’s certainly up there.